streetstoriesems

 Then, when we started loading the new tire on, the fat, bald guy suddenly noticed that he’d given us the wrong kind.
 He had to put down his Hustler magazine and go through his stock again.

 Since we had inconvenienced him, he made some snarky comments under his breath as he went through his supply.
 After he gave us the new, correctly sized tire, he resumed his leaning position on his truck and found the previous spot in his porn rag.
 He made sure that I could see what he was looking at and gave me a disgusting wink.
-I had no doubt that this man’s only sexual outlet was porn.
+His repulsiveness assured me that naked women in print was probably the most he could hope for, sexually.

 One important thing I did learn, finally, was the art of time management.
 At one point, I reminded my partner what time it was and how much time was left in our shift.
 He instantly understood that we were going to make sure this activity would be the last thing we did on our shift together.